 You’ll find street art all over town.
 We particularly liked the area around Rua de Miguel Bombarda (including Rua de Conceicao, Tv de Cedofeita).
 More on street art here.

 They also have an interesting little art gallery in Bombarda, called Cruzes Canhoto which was exhibiting modern art depicting devils and monsters next to ancient tribal African art (just in case you’re already in the area).

 On our last day, we visited Albhertu Serrano Oporto Massage Centre, ranked an amazing (for a spa in a town that is not known for its spas) #67 of 233 things to do in Porto (and the #1 spa of town, of course, all on Tripadvisor), and really enjoyed the massage we were given (top notch).
 However, it is not exactly cheap, and we know one or two equally good places in London for just about the same price.

 One week Porto again?
 You bet.
 We’ll be back to this city later this year for a weekend (and for a whole week or more when we’re retired).
 Such a lovely place.

 Looking for more travel inspiration, check out our posts on 24h in Dubai and Grozny, our helicopter ride over London, our trip to the North Pole, and our camel trip in the Sahara desert.
 For more restaurant reviews, try our posts about Solar 31 da Calcada, Lisbon, La Vache et Le Cuisinier, Paris, Fera, London, and Ekeberg, Oslo.
 Some culture for you?
-Perhaps eyeball our posts about MoMA at Fondation Louis Vuitton, Paris, Calder at Tate Modern, Gustavo Dudamel and the LA Philharmonic at the Barbican, or Art the Play at the Old Vic, all in London.
+Perhaps eyeball our posts about MoMA at Fondation Louis Vuitton, Paris, Gustavo Dudamel and the LA Philharmonic at the Barbican, or Art the Play at the Old Vic, all in London.